Create safe sender lists in EOP

 - The subject or body > subject or body includes any of these words > <keywords>: If you can further restrict the messages by keywords or phrases in the subject line or message body, you can use those words as a condition.

-Action: Configure both of these actions in the rule:
+Action: Configure both of the following actions in the rule: